-The Northport Historical Society formed around a strong-minded group of women intrigued by the village’s “rich and colorful, but little-known” past.
+The Northport Historical Society formed around a group of residents intrigued by the village’s “rich and colorful, but little-known” past.
 They became increasingly concerned that important elements of the community’s heritage were being lost and that insufficient regard was being given to the impact of those losses.
 In particular, it was the number of Northport’s older homes falling prey to the “wrecker’s ball” that galvanized Marilyn Campbell and her circle of friends to subsequently found the Northport Historical Society in 1962.

 Tracy Pfaff, Director

-Teresa Reid , Collection Consultant
+Teresa Reid, Collection Consultant

 Lois Howe, Museum Shop Coordinator